|

 still remain with us."
 If most

-constraints are, in reality, policy then this should be incredibly powerful.
-It means capacity in reality already
+constraints are, in reality, policy then this should be incredibly

-assumptions or convictions.
-It should
+internally held assumptions or convictions.

-others to imitate.
-Such conditions
+and difficult for others to imitate.

-give rise to powerful strategic advantages which we will address in the
+Such conditions give rise to powerful strategic advantages which we

-strategy section.
-In a
+will address in the strategy section.
+In a recent major

-quantitative results for 82 organizations were presented (3).
-From this, mean values for improvement
+for 82 organizations were presented (3).

-clear that with the Theory of Constraints we get results.
+that with the Theory of Constraints we get results.
 You can do the same.
 How quickly you obtain results depends upon

 where the company is prior to starting the implementation and the company’s